Operads for algebraic quantum field theory: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to Ulrich Bunke for encouraging us to develop an operadic framework for algebraic quantum field theory.
 We also would like to thank Claudia Scheimbauer and Christoph Schweigert for useful technical comments and suggestions.
 The work of M.B.\ is supported by a research grant funded by the Deutsche Forschungsgemeinschaft (DFG, Germany).
-A.S.\ gratefully acknowledges the financial support of the Royal Society (UK) through a Royal Society University Research Fellowship.
+A.S.\ gratefully acknowledges the financial support of the Royal Society (UK) through a Royal Society University Research Fellowship, a Research Grant and an Enhancement Award.
 L.W.\ is supported by the RTG 1670 ``Mathematics inspired by String Theory and Quantum Field Theory''.